C# Process

 last modified July 5, 2023

-In this article we show how to work with processes in C# language.
+In this article, we explore how to work with processes in C# using the

 The Process

-provides access to local and remote processes and
+class provides access to both local and remote

 The Process